-2. Why are staff over 60 years old still working?Any person who is considered to be at an increased risk of developing more complicated signs and symptoms of the COVID19 infection are advised to remain in self isolation until it is deemed safe to return to normal activities – work included.
+1. Why are staff over 60 years old still working?Any person who is considered to be at an increased risk of developing more complicated signs and symptoms of the COVID-19 infection are advised to remain in self isolation until it is deemed safe to return to normal activities – work included.
 It is now known that advanced age is a risk factor, and more especially if the person has any other chronic, coexisting medical conditions.
 Such persons must not present themselves to their normal work environment, but should endeavour to work from home as far as is possible.
 If you are between the age of 60 and 65 and have no other coexisting medical or risk factors and are in generally good health, then you can resume work after being advised to do so by a healthcare practitioner.

-3. Why are staff with chronic diseases still working?No person with a recognised and properly diagnosed chronic medical condition should be allowed to commence work in an environment that may facilitate them getting the COVID19 infection.
-Any person who is considered to be at an increased risk of developing more complicated signs and symptoms of the COVID19 infection are advised to remain in self-isolation until it is deemed safe to return to normal activities – work included.
+3. Why are staff with chronic diseases still working?No person with a recognised and properly diagnosed chronic medical condition should be allowed to commence work in an environment that may facilitate them getting the COVID-19 infection.
+Any person who is considered to be at an increased risk of developing more complicated signs and symptoms of the COVID-19 infection are advised to remain in self-isolation until it is deemed safe to return to normal activities – work included.
 Such persons must not present themselves to their normal work environment, but should endeavour to work from home as far as is possible.

-10. Will UWC transport staff to hospitals?Depending on the circumstances; UWC shall make use of the Ambulance Service contracted to transport any medical emergencies to a medical facility.
+4. Will UWC transport staff to hospitals?Depending on the circumstances; UWC shall make use of the Ambulance Service contracted to transport any medical emergencies to a medical facility.

-13. Are there any Isolation/quarantine areas on campus?There is no facility for staff on campus to self-isolate.
+7. Are there any isolation/quarantine areas on campus?There is no facility for staff on campus to self-isolate.
 The quarantine area is earmarked for students on residences.